ini-bdds/bdqc/README.rst

 2. two or more files were found to be *incomparable*
 3. anomalies were detected in specific files

-Case #2 can occur when analyzed files are *so* different (e.g. log files and JPEG image files) that comparison is essentially meaningless.
+Files are considered "incomparable" when they are *so* different (e.g. log files and JPEG image files) that comparison is essentially meaningless.

-The rationale behind classifying files as "anomalous" is explained more fully below in Between-file analysis.
-In general, however, this means that "outliers" were found in one or more statistics generated for one or more files.
+A file is considered "anomalous" when one or more of the statistics that plugins compute about it are "outliers," either in the usual sense of the word or another sense explained more fully below (in `Between-file analysis`_).

 In the second and third cases, a report is optionally generated (as text or HTML) summarizing the evidence.